thulasi-ram/beyond-pep8/README.md

 Use DDD.
 Limit db objects to Domain objects.
 Services should talk with domain objects.
 That way an api can create a domain object and use the service.

+Backends should be a dependency injection to services optionally else it should be picked from config.
+That way code provides a flexible if two backends are to be used.